 Residential requirements vary by program to accommodate the learning outcomes associated with specific degree programs.
 Where, how often, and when residential experiences occur also varies by program.
 Request more information about the residential requirements for your desired degree program at Saybrook.

-The admissions process for the School of Psychology & Interdisciplinary Inquiry is designed to ensure a good match between you and Saybrook University, as determined by the Faculty Admissions Committee, which selects individuals most likely to succeed in graduate studies at Saybrook.
+The admissions process for the Department of Humanistic and Clinical Psychology is designed to ensure a good match between you and Saybrook University, as determined by the Faculty Admissions Committee, which selects individuals most likely to succeed in graduate studies at Saybrook.
 In our review, we emphasize:

 - academic history and professional experience